Skip to content

 The University of Leicester Botanic Garden is a beautiful tourist attraction in the city.
 The garden includes many spectacular plants, such as cacti and succulents, and many flowers that bloom in the different seasons.

-It also has many buildings like Beaumont House and Southmead, which the university uses as residence halls, as well as art galleries, and hosts live music and different events.
+It also has many buildings like Beaumont House and Southmead, which the university uses as residence halls and art galleries and hosts live music and events.

 Leave a comment